|

 $$$ |

-True Gourmet Japanese food and sushi—highest Zagat
+True gourmet Japanese food and sushi.
+You may

 restaurant.
 Not much in the way of decor—but the food